mk1-project/highlights-cookbook/README.md

 Search that extends beyond 2M tokens typically requires sophisticated RAG workflows that includes vector search, re-ranking, and complex prompting techniques.

-With Highlights, RAG can be significantly simplified: All we need is a lightweight pre-filtering stage whose only task is to reduce the documents to manageable size (128K to 2M tokens).
+With Highlights, RAG can be significantly simplified: All we need is a lightweight pre-filtering stage whose only task is to reduce the documents to manageable size (128K to 2M tokens) of relevant segments.
 Then, this reduced document set can plug directly into the same pipeline as described above.

 ## QuickStart